 What is separation anxiety?

-Some dogs suffer from a condition called separation anxiety, where they become extremely anxious and distressed when they’re away from their owner.
+Many dogs become extremely anxious and distressed when they’re away from their owner or left alone – this is sometimes called separation anxiety or separation-related disorder.
 This is a severe behavioural problem and it’s best that you speak to your vet or a professional behaviourist if you think your dog could be suffering from separation anxiety.